irmen/Pyro4/docs/source/intro.rst

     | oneway batched calls were 23.6 times faster than normal remote calls

-Other serialization protocols (serpent, json, marshal) will usually be slower than pickle.
+*Footnotes:*

+..
+[1] When configured to use the :py:mod:`pickle` serializer, your system may be vulnerable
-But because of the security risks of the pickle protocol, a slower but safer protocol is used by default.
+    because of the sercurity risks of the pickle protocol (possibility of arbitrary code execution).
+    Pyro does have some security measures in place to mitigate this risk somewhat.
+    They are described in the :doc:`security` chapter.
+It is strongly advised to read it.
+    By default, Pyro is configured to use the safe `serpent` serializer, so you won't have to deal with these issues unless you configure it explicitly to use pickle.